ibuilder/lara-gcpanel/README.md

 5. Implement the necessary CRUD functionality in your controller.

 ## Contributing

+## Roadmap
+gcPanel's development roadmap outlines the path for expanding its functionality and enhancing its capabilities over time.
+Here are the key milestones we're working towards:

+1.  **User Authentication and Authorization**: Securely manage user access and permissions.
+    -   Implement user registration and login processes.
+    -   Define and enforce user roles (Administrator, Editor, Contributor, Viewer, Restricted).
+    -   Manage user permissions based on roles.
+    -   Ensure data security and privacy.
+2.  **Company Management**: Allow users to create and manage company profiles.
+    -   Enable creation of company profiles with necessary details.
+    -   Manage company information and user associations.
+    -   Provide role-based access to company data.
+3.  **Project Management**: Enable the creation, management, and tracking of projects.
+    -   Create, update, and delete projects.
+    -   Define project scopes, timelines, and milestones.
+    -   Track project progress and status.
+    -   Assign teams and resources to projects.
+4.  **Vendor Management**: Manage vendor relationships and data.
+    -   Store vendor contact information and performance history.
+    -   Categorize and manage different types of vendors.
+    -   Track vendor interactions and contracts.
+5.  **Reporting Module**: Generate detailed reports on project status and performance.
+    -   Generate reports on project status, budget, and timelines.
+    -   Customize report formats and content.
+    -   Export reports to PDF and CSV.
+6.  **BIM Module**: Integrate Building Information Modeling capabilities.
+    -   Upload, view, and manage BIM models.
+    -   Coordinate BIM data with project timelines and resources.
+    -   Manage BIM related issues.
+7.  **Closeout Module**: Manage project closeout procedures and documentation.
+    -   Manage final inspections and punch lists.
+    -   Organize closeout documentation.
+    -   Manage warranties and O&M Manuals.
+8.  **Contracts Module**: Handle contract creation, management, and execution.
+    -   Create, store, and manage project contracts.
+    -   Track contract versions and amendments.
+    -   Manage Contractual documentation.
+9.  **Cost Module**: Track and manage project budgets and expenses.
+    -   Manage project budgets and forecasts.
+    -   Track costs associated with project resources.
+    -   Track and manage change orders, direct costs, and other expenses.
+10. **Engineering Module**: Facilitate the management of engineering tasks and documentation.
+    -   Store and manage engineering drawings and specifications.
+    -   Track Requests for Information (RFIs) and submittals.
+    -   Manage and control meetings agendas and meeting minutes.
+11. **Field Module**: Manage field operations, daily logs, and inspections.
+    -   Manage daily logs and site inspections.
+    -   Track field operations and site conditions.
+    -   Manage photo library and punchlists.
+12. **Preconstruction Module**: Oversee the preconstruction phase, including bidding and planning.
+    -   Manage bid packages and qualified bidders.
+    -   Track bid submission and results.
+    -   Manage bid manuals.
+13. **Resources Module**: Manage project resources, including labor and materials.
+    -   Track labor, materials, and equipment resources.
+    -   Manage resource costs and availability.
+    -   Manage locations and CSI Divisions.
+14. **Safety Module**: Ensure compliance with safety regulations and manage safety incidents.
+    -   Track safety inspections and incidents.
+    -   Manage safety documentation.
+    -   Manage JHA and PTP.
+15. **Settings Module**: Provide comprehensive system settings and customization options.
+    -   Manage system configuration and customization.
+    -   Manage user permissions and roles.
+    -   Provide database management tools.
+    -   Manage company information and defaults.
+16. **Document Management**: Implement a robust system for managing project documents.
+    -   Upload, organize, and manage project documents.
+    -   Implement version control for documents.
+    -   Securely store and retrieve documents.
+17. **Communication and Collaboration**: Enhance team communication and collaboration features.
+    -   Implement in-app messaging and notifications.
+    -   Enable team collaboration on projects and tasks.
+    -   Integrate with external communication tools.
+18. **Mobile App Integration**: Develop mobile app(s) for on-the-go access and updates.
+    -   Create mobile apps for iOS and Android.
+    -   Provide access to key features on mobile.
+    -   Sync data between mobile and web applications.
+19. **System Integrations**: Integrate with other construction and business management systems.
+    -   Integrate with accounting and ERP systems.
+    -   Integrate with other construction management platforms.
+    -   Support data import/export.
+20. **Analytics and Business Intelligence**: Provide advanced data analysis and insights.
+    -   Develop dashboards for project performance and trends.
+    -   Provide data analysis tools and visualizations.
+    -   Generate insights for better decision-making.
+21. **AI-Driven Features**: Incorporate AI technologies to enhance decision-making and efficiency.
+    -   Implement AI-driven predictive analytics.
+    -   Develop AI assistants for project management.
+    -   Use AI to automate routine tasks.
+22. **Security Enhancements**: Implement robust security measures to protect data and user information.
+    -   Regularly audit and update security protocols.
+    -   Protect against cyber threats.
+    -   Comply with data security standards.
+23. **Performance Optimization**: Optimize the system for faster performance and scalability.
+    -   Improve system speed and efficiency.
+    -   Ensure scalability to handle large projects.
+    -   Optimize database performance.
+24. **Continuous Improvement and Maintenance**: Regularly update and maintain the system based on user feedback and industry standards.
+    -   Address user feedback and bug reports.
+    -   Update system features based on industry trends.
+    -   Regularly update dependencies.
+25. **Community and Support**: Build a community and provide support channels for users.
+    -   Create a user forum or community.
+    -   Provide documentation and tutorials.
+    -   Offer support channels (email, chat).

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License